-- Spots and stains are often retreated for maximum removal success.
+- Spots and stains often retreat for maximum removal success.

 - Discoloration and other signs of wear may or may not be treatable.
 Make sure that the results you expect are attainable.
-By requesting an explanation of how these areas will be dealt.
+By requesting an explanation of how these areas will be dealt with.

 - Surface dirt and dust are removed from every surface using high suction vacuums.
 This step may involve brushing the furniture before vacuuming.
 Removing any removable cushions for full access.

 - Brushing is a critical step, especially in rooms where animals roam free.
 Animal hair is notoriously difficult to remove with mere vacuuming.

 - Down filled upholstery should not be vacuumed at all, it should only be brushed.

 - Deep cleaning is often conducted using a method similar to that used for deep cleaning carpets.
 Water extraction (also called steam cleaning).
 In this method, hot or cold steam is applied to the fabric to loosen embedded dirt.
 Simultaneously removed (along with any moisture) by extraction vacuums.
 An alternative method uses carbonation or encapsulated cleaning chemicals to lift out dirt.